fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

   - ``source_organism``: The source organism of interest, for which the features are known.
 Must be one of the available ones as returned by ``organisms``.
   - ``features``: The features to look for.
   - ``target_organism``: The target organism of interest, for which the features are unknown.
 Must be one of the available ones as returned by ``organisms`` and, of course, must be different from ``source_organism``.
+  - ``max_distance_over_min``: This argument sets the threshold for additional homologs beyond the closest match.
+If set to zero, only the closest match across speces will be returned.
+Setting this parameter above around 50 is pointless as there is a hard cutoff on the absolute distance at 60.

 **Returns**: A dictionary with the following key-value pairs:
   - ``queries``: A list of features queried in ``source_organism``.